Facts at a Glance About Jungle Cruise:

 Fun fact: Here’s something we find this kind of hilarious, and most people will probably never notice this.
-During your ride you’ll pass by a bunch of audio-animatronics natives who angrily yell and wave spears at you.
-Listen carefully or you’ll miss it.
-One of the natives yells out “I love disco”.
+It may be gone by the time you read this due to renovations, so consider it history.
+During your ride you would pass by a bunch of audio-animatronics natives who angrily yell and wave spears at you.
+If you listened carefully, you’d hear something surprising.
+One of the natives yelled out “I love disco”.
 This was an inside Imagineer joke.

-For an example of the full ride experience check out this video:
+For an example of the full Jungle Cruise ride experience check out this video: